DIAGNijmegen/llm_extractinator/README.md

 ---

+## Data Structure

+The data structure for the input data should be as follows:

+- The data should be in a CSV or a JSON file.
+- The text data should be in a column specified by the `Input_Field` in the task configuration.
+The default is `text`.
+- The name of the data file should be specified in the `Data_Path` field in the task configuration.
+The default location is the `data` folder, but this can be changed using the `--data_dir` flag when running the model.

+When running the model with examples (`num_examples > 0`), the examples should be provided in a separate CSV or JSON file.
+The path to this file should be specified in the `Example_Path` field in the task configuration.
+The default location is the `data` folder, but this can be changed using the `--example_dir` flag when running the model.

+---

 ## Setting Up Task Configuration

 Create a JSON file in the `tasks` folder for each task, following the naming convention: